Daniellyson/Fuel/README.md

 # Fuel
 ### Small app written in JS

-Allows you to calculate your consumption of fuel and how much you are going to spend.
+Allows you to calculate your fuel consumption and how much you are going to spend.

 Feel free to test [Fuel](http://www.danyfuel.tk/)

+- Look forward to further update

 ## License